Top Platforms for Estate Asset Discovery and Inventory (July 2026)

 Final Thoughts on Choosing Estate Settlement Tools

 The best asset discovery tools don't just tell you what exists; they help you settle the estate correctly.
 You're dealing with legal deadlines, tax requirements, and financial institutions that all need different documentation.
-Alix finds the hidden accounts and handles every step afterward, cutting your workload by 95% while you maintain the control executors need.
+Alix finds the hidden accounts and handles every step afterward, so you can maintain the control executors need without absorbing hundreds of hours of legal, tax, and administrative work yourself.

 If you are the executor and want hidden assets found, risks managed, and the estate settled correctly without taking on 600+ hours of work yourself, talk to an expert at Alix and start the onboarding flow.